spectrocloud/librarium/content/docs/04-clusters/03-edge/10-palette-canvos.md

 <br />
   <InfoBox>

-  This how-to guide can only be followed in an Ubuntu environment having *x86_64* processor architecture.
+  You can follow this guide only in a Ubuntu environment with *x86_64* processor architecture.
+To use this guide in an openSUSE Leap environment, you must make relevant changes in the **.arg** file discussed later in this guide.

   </InfoBox>